Income maximisation

 Understanding your bills and tariffs

-There are two types of tariff
+There are two main types of tariff:

 Standard variable tariff